God-FearingCoder01/PyTutor-CS7/README.md

-# PyTutor Offline for CS7
+# Offline Python Tutor for CS7

 A locally-hosted version of Python Tutor for environment diagram visualization, adapted for Emzini We Code students studying CS7: Introduction to Computer Science and Programming.